pierre-rouleau/pel/README.rst

-- **221 Extensive Topic-organized Reference PDFs** The heavily hyperlinked tables serve as visual, topic-organized key-binding and feature reference sheets, an unusual approach in the Emacs ecosystem which complements Emacs excellent documentation system.
+- **221 Extensive Topic-organized Reference PDFs** The heavily hyperlinked tables serve as visual, topic-organized key-binding and feature reference sheets, an unusual approach in the Emacs ecosystem which complements Emacs' excellent documentation system.

   - Use the `PEL Index PDF`_ to quickly locate a topic.